-The Los Angeles Red Nation Film Festival runs November 9-21, 2016, Festival includes Star-Studded Red is Green Carpet Events, ‘NATIVE FILM MARKET-Indigenous Filmmaker Showcase’, Red Nation Conversation Forum, Native Youth Matter Film Series, #NODAPL Indigenous Women’s Climate Change March, Native Women In Film & Television, LGBT Two-Spirited Film Series, Indigenous Film Series, and concluding November 21st RNCI Red Nation Awards™, broadcast LIVE on Red Nation Television Network The World Is Watching Native is Here (reaching 10 million viewers in 37 countries).
+The Los Angeles Red Nation Film Festival runs November 8-18, 2017, Festival includes Star-Studded Red is Green Carpet Events, ‘NATIVE FILM MARKET-Indigenous Filmmaker Showcase’, Red Nation Conversation Series, Native Youth Matter Film Series, #NODAPL Indigenous Women RISE Climate Change March, Native Women In Film & Television, LGBT Two-Spirited Film Series, Indigenous Film Series, concluding on November 18 RNCI Red Nation Awards™, broadcast LIVE on Red Nation Television Network The World Is Watching Native is Here (reaching 10 million viewers in 37 countries).

 The Festival features the only film competition in the world that offers guaranteed distribution of American Indian & Indigenous Award winning independent films, as well as films that screen at the festival to include a broadcast television release in partnership with Red Nation Television Network™, a global provider of streaming movies and TV series and soon to be announced Festival’s native films televised on a Cable server provider.